 - South African National Gallery, Cape Town

 - Johannesburg Art Gallery

 - Pretoria Art Museum

-- William Humphreys Art Gallery, Kimberley.
+- · William Humphrevs Art Gallery, Kimberley,

-The South African Cultural History Museum in Cape Town houses the oldest cultural history collection in the country.
+The South African Cultural History Museum (Slave Lodge) in Cape Town houses the oldest cultural history collection in the country.

-The South African Museum (Cape Town) show-cases the natural history of South Africa, as well as relics of the early human inhabitants of the subcontinent.
+The South African Museum (Cape Town) showcases the natural history of South Africa, as well as relics of the early human inhabitants of the subcontinent.
 The huge Whale Hall houses possibly the most impressive of all its exhibitions.
 This is the only collection in South Africa with a planetarium attached to it.

-The Transvaal Museum in Pretoria houses the skull of Mr Ples (until recently believed to be Mrs Ples), a 2,5-million-year-old hominid fossil, and depicts the origin and development of life in South Africa, from the most primitive unicellular form of life to the emergence of mammals and the first human beings.
-It has a collection of early human fossils.
+The Transvaal Museum in Pretoria houses the skull of Mrs Ples, a 2,5 million-year-old hominid fossil, and depicts the origin and development of life in South Africa, from the most primitive unicellular form of life to the emergence of mammals and the first human beings.
+It has an impressive collection of early human fossils and houses some of the largest herpetological and ornithological collections in southern Africa.

-The Tswaing Meteorite Crater is situated to the north-west of Pretoria.
-It supports the Presidential imperatives by combining a museum with a cultural-development initiative.
+The Tswaing Meteorite Crater, situated to the north-west of Pretoria, supports the Presidential imperatives by combining a museum with a cultural-development initiative.